regal/regal/docs/agentspec2.md

 }
 ```

 Agents can also contain arrays of other agents.
-Much like agents that are properties of other agents, agents within lists can be registered when their top-level agent is registered or before.
+Much like agents that are properties of other agents, agents within arrays can be registered either when their top-level agent is registered, or before.

 ```ts
 class MultiBucketHolder extends Agent {